-Instances of ej.microui.display.ResourceImage, ej.microui.display.Font are automatically reclaimed when a Feature is stopped.
+Instances of ResourceImage and Font are automatically reclaimed when a Feature is stopped.

 5.7.2 ECOM

 The ej.ecom.DeviceManager registry allows to share devices across Features.
 Instances of ej.ecom.Device that are registered with a shared interface type are made accessible through a Proxy to all other Features that embed the same shared interface (or an upper one of the hierarchy).